RidleyB/sen/content/_other/crash/background-discovery-security-officer.md

 As a Guild Security Officer, you've been trained to act decisively under pressure and protect your team at all costs.
 Choose one of the following benefits:

 - **Guardian Instinct:** When a creature you can see within 5 feet of you is targeted by an attack, you can impose disadvantage on the attack roll as a reaction.
 You can use this feature a number of times equal to your proficiency bonus.
+You regain the uses of this feature with a long rest.
 - **Threat Assessment:** You have advantage on Wisdom (Perception) checks to detect hostile creatures or signs of danger (such as blood, disturbed terrain, or broken equipment).
-Additionally, you have advantage on Intelligence (Investigation) checks to determine the cause of injury or damage to structures, bodies, or equipment.
+Additionally, you have advantage on Wisdom (Medicine) checks to determine the cause of injury to bodies, or Intelligence (Investigation) checks on damage to structures or equipment.
 - **Linebreaker:** You're trained in shock-and-awe tactics.
-You may attempt to shove or grapple as a bonus action a number of times equal to your Strength modifier (minimum once).
+You may attempt to shove or grapple as a bonus action a number of times equal to your Constitution modifier (minimum once).

 ### Suggested Characteristics